pushtoopen/EmbCV/README.md

 Will eventually have many img processing techniques integrated with examples

-download and install CMAKE to use examples
+download and install gcc,make,CMAKE and nasm, to use examples

 The libraries themselves (inside the src folder) are made to not require any OS level libraries.